nesi/papermill_demo/README.md

 ## Demo

-This repository contains 2 notebooks:
+This repository contains 3 notebooks:

 - [preprocessing.ipynb](notebooks/preprocessing.ipynb) downloads the MNIST dataset and split it in train/test sets,
-- [model_fitting](notebooks/model_fitting.ipynb) fits a simple MLP model on the prepared MNIST dataset.
+- [model_fitting.ipynb](notebooks/model_fitting.ipynb) fits a simple MLP model on the prepared MNIST dataset.
+- [keras_model.ipynb](notebooks/keras_model.ipynb) fits a MLP model on the MNIST dataset using Keras and Keras Tuner.

-The following example will illustrate how to run these 2 notebooks non-interactively and with different parameters.
+The following example will illustrate how to run the first 2 notebooks non-interactively and with different parameters.

 Activate the virtual environment:
 ```